About Changing Your Name on Your Oklahoma Registration

 For the sake of clarity, it is best if your Social Security card, Oklahoma driver’s license and registration documents are all assigned to the same legal name.

-How to Change Name on Car Registration in Oklahoma
+Changing a Name on Car Registration in Oklahoma

 After updating your name with the SSA and the OK driver’s licensing department, you can change name on car registration and vehicle titles.
 Visit your local OTC tag office with any documents that show your previous and current names.